formulahendry/955.WLB/README_en_US.md

 996 Work system: that is, 9 am every day, and work until 9 o'clock in the evening.
 Work 6 days a week.

-955 Work system: that is, 9 am every day, until work, until 5 o'clock in the evening.
+955 Work system: that is, 9 am every day, and work until 5 o'clock in the evening.
 Work 5 days a week.

 955.WLB: Work 955, work life balance.